kataw/kataw/src/parser/README.md

 The CST node contains several properties, and the `flags` property contains the CST info.

-All important CST methods can be extracted from the CST node through public APO methods.
+All important CST methods can be extracted from the CST node through public API methods.

 ## Parsing